Pope Francis Issues Groundbreaking New Rules For Reporting Sexual Abuse

-Vice News reports that Pope Francis issued new rules on reporting sex abuse, which will come into effect June 1 and will be re-evaluated after a three-year trial period.
+Vice News details that Pope Francis has issued new rules on reporting sex abuse.

+The new rules will come into effect on June 1, and will be re-evaluated after a three-year trial period.
 Under these rules, Catholic dioceses are required to report incidents of sexual abuse to church authorities.
-In addition, they are required to report efforts of higher-ups to conceal such incidents.
+In addition, they are required to report any efforts made by higher-ups to conceal such incidents.

-The move marks the Roman Catholic Church’s first worldwide law that requires its officials to address clerical sex abuse — which has permeated the institution throughout its history — and comes shortly after over 300 members of the Catholic clergy were publicly accused on Monday of abuse across New Jersey dioceses.
+The move marks the Roman Catholic Church’s first worldwide law that requires its officials to address clerical sex abuse — accusations which have dogged the institution throughout its history — and comes shortly after over 300 members of the Catholic clergy in New Jersey were publicly accused of abuse.

 “The crimes of sexual abuse offend Our Lord, cause physical, psychological and spiritual damage to the victims and harm the community of the faithful,” the Pope wrote on Thursday.

-As The Inqusitr reported, Francis issued a new law on March 26 requiring all Vatican City officials and church authorities to listen to sexual abuse allegations against clergy members and transfer them to authorities.
+As The Inqusitr reported, Francis issued a new law on March 26, one requiring all Vatican City officials and church authorities to listen to sexual abuse allegations against clergy members — and to transfer them to authorities.
 However, this law only applies to those under the Vatican City state jurisdiction.

 The new rules do not require that incidences of sexual abuse are reported to law enforcement authorities, per The New York Times.
 Instead, they provide rules for all local churches on how to report misbehavior — a step up from the current variation in reporting and investigation practices between countries and dioceses.

-But the new rules don’t address what happens to a priest accused of sexual abuse.
-However, they can be applied retroactively, meaning that old cases could be brought into the public eye.
+However, the new rules don’t address what happens to any hypothetical priest who may stand accused of sexual abuse.
+However, the rules can be applied retroactively, meaning that old cases could be brought back into the public eye.
 In addition, the rules cover both children and vulnerable adults, including the physically or mentally disabled.

 Pope Francis introduced universal procedures on Thursday for reporting and investigating clerical sex abuse.
 The new procedures focus on reporting procedures, and are silent on the penalties for abuse and its cover-up. https://t.co/gkoPilCBQ7